-On 26 July 2022, the EU renewed their economic sanctions for another six months, until 31 January 2023.
+On 26 July 2022, the EU renewed its economic sanctions for another six months, until 31 January 2023.
 These sanctions are related to finance, energy, technology, dual-use goods, industry, transport, and luxury goods.

-On 9 September 2022, the Council of the European Union suspended the visa facilitation agreement it had with Russia.
-This suspension was to be adopted on 12 September 2022, resulting in a price increase of EUR45 for Russians who apply for a visa within the EU and a raise in the restrictions on receiving visas and processing times.
+On 9 September 2022, the Council of the European Union suspended the visa facilitation agreement it had with Russia.151 This suspension was to be adopted on 12 September 2022, resulting in a price increase of EUR45 for Russians who apply for a visa within the EU and a raise in the restrictions on receiving visas and processing times.

-On 14 September 2022, the European Council decided to prolong sanctions targeting individuals identified as responsible for threatening the sovereignty of Ukraine for another six months, until 15 March 2023.
-These sanctions are related to travel and finances for 1206 individuals and 108 entities.
+On 14 September 2022, the European Council decided to prolong sanctions targeting individuals identified as responsible for threatening the sovereignty of Ukraine for another six months, until 15 March 2023.152 These sanctions are related to travel and finances for 1206 individuals and 108 entities.

-On 24 September 2022, the European Commission approved the allocation of EUR600 million from the European Development Fund to help alleviate the global food crisis, aggravated by Russia's invasion, in vulnerable countries in Africa, the Caribbean and Pacific.121 The war in Ukraine has negatively impacted food security for millions of people, increasing costs throughout the food supply chain, destabilising the agricultural
+On 24 September 2022, the European Commission approved the allocation of EUR600 million from the European Development Fund to help alleviate the global food crisis, aggravated by Russia's invasion, in vulnerable countries in Africa, the Caribbean and Pacific.
+The war in Ukraine has negatively impacted food security for millions of people, increasing costs throughout the food supply chain, destabilising the agricultural markets, and disrupting trade flows to and from Ukraine and Russia.
+The funding seeks to provide immediate access to food aid, food production and improve the resilience of food systems.